movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 If failure occurs before any new superblock can be valid, the old filesystem remains the disk authority, but the in-memory transaction is still aborted.
-If a superblock write has been attempted, the durability outcome may be ambiguous.
-The conservative response is to make the mount read-only, return the error, and require a remount/check rather than attempting to continue.
+If a superblock write has been attempted, the implementation performs the final drain/cache-sync attempt even when one mirror write failed.
+The durability outcome may be ambiguous, so it makes the mount read-only, returns the error, and requires a remount/check rather than attempting to continue.

 Writing a superblock with the highest generation is safe only after all blocks it reaches are durable.
 Merely waiting for `bwrite()` completion is not a